AgibotTech/AgiBotWorldChallengeIROS2025-WorldModelBaseline/README.md

 # World Model Baseline

+We adopt [EVAC](https://huggingface.co/agibot-world/EnerVerse-AC) as the baseline model for the AgiBot World Challenge @ IROS 2025 - World Model track.

-This repo includes the training codes of Action-Conditioned World Model on [AgiBotWorld](https://github.com/OpenDriveLab/AgiBot-World).
+This repo provides a minial version of training codes. of Action-Conditioned World Model on [AgiBotWorld].

 ## Getting started